offbyone/ideas/content/old/uncategorized/peace-rose.md

 </div>

 | Char has started planting the trio of roses that will be the family flower bed.
-This one has Matthew\'s placenta under its roots.
+This one has Matthew's placenta under its roots.